ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 This post details the debugging process I went through for the new implementation of DQN in energy_py.
 This work was performed on the dev branch at [this commit](https://github.com/ADGEfficiency/energy_py/tree/46fd1bf36f744918c962539eb8a84df96102d930).

-The work was done using the energy_py wrapper around the Open AI gym CartPole-v0 environment.
+The work was done using the energy_py wrapper around the Open AI gym **CartPole-v0** environment.
+CartPole is an environment I am familiar with and use to prove that an agent can learn a well formed reinforcement learning problem.

 The ideas behind documenting this debug process come from the blog post [Lessons Learned Reproducing a Deep Reinforcement Learning Paper](http://amid.fish/reproducing-deep-rl).
 The post reccomends keeping a detailled log of the debugging process.